-Mark Z. Danielewski | House of Leaves
+We all create stories to protect ourselves.”— Mark Z. Danielewski | House of Leaves

 The majesty of a book that is “not a book” is an enchanting thing to encounter.
 For example, a choose your own adventure-style book takes a narrative form and plays with structure.
 You choose what to do in the story, which is a completely different approach to reading and experiencing a novel.
+Other books go further.
+The King in Yellow by Robert W. Chambers places an oddity in its pages for the reader to sus out.
+Is it real?
+Or is it just an imagined clue?

-Likewise, it’s also about a house that is “bigger on the inside” then it is on the outside.
+Moreover, House of Leaves is also about a house that is “bigger on the inside” than it is on the outside.
 A family moves into the house and begins recording all the strange happenings inside the home.
-The film, and other relics, about this house becomes a documentary called The Navidson Record and it falls into the annals of critical examination as either being real or a hoax (most seem to lean toward it being a hoax).
+The film, and other relics about this house becomes a documentary called The Navidson Record.
+This collection of evidence falls into the annals of folklore and falls under the scrutiny of critical examination as either being real or a hoax.

 As a result, Zampano’s book is an academic approach to the documentary film The Navidson Record.
 It is a literary attempt at examining the documentary itself while including historical context and its relationship to the world in which it was created.
 However, Zampano analyzes it from a horror perspective in his attempt to explain the oddness of the house.
-Truant’s descent into analyzing Zampano’s work results in him dismissing the writer’s claims and sources, but his own reliability is called into question.
+Truant’s descent into analyzing Zampano’s work results in him dismissing the writer’s claims and sources, but, by the end, his own reliability is called into question.
+It seems the House of Leaves is just as mysterious as the documentary reports themselves.

 Book blurb